arpit15006/ledgerly-support/support.md

 A: Click the "+" button in the main app or use the menu bar icon (💰) for quick entry.
 Enter amount, select category, and optionally add notes or date.

 **Q: Where is my data stored?**
-A: All data is stored locally on your Mac at `~/Library/Containers/com.arpitpatel.ledgerly/Data/`.
+A: All data is stored locally on your Mac.
 No cloud sync or external servers are used.

 **Q: How do I enable the menu bar feature?**
 A: The menu bar icon appears automatically after launch.
 If it's missing, check System Settings > Privacy & Security > Accessibility and ensure Ledgerly has permission.